 (e) an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;

 This is not applicable as the Firm only deals with Professional Clients.

 (f) an explanation of whether other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client;

 This is not applicable as the Firm does not deal with Retail Clients.

 (g) an explanation of how the investment firm has used any data or tools relating to the quality of execution, including any data published under Delegated Regulation (EU) 2017/575 [RTS 27];

-The Firm did not use RTS 27 reports or RTS 28 reports produced by execution venues or brokers during the period under review (2017), as these were not available.
+The Firm did not use RTS 27 reports or RTS 28 reports produced by execution venues or brokers during the period under review (2018).

 (h) where applicable, an explanation of how the investment firm has used output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU.

 Square Mile do not use the services of Consolidated Tape Providers.

 The on-going monitoring of execution quality is undertaken by our operations team with independent scrutiny provided through our risk management framework.
 Given the nature of services provided and instruments traded the current governance and oversight framework is effective in delivering the quality of execution.